AlexArchive/c6-equivalents-in-c5/README.md

 ## Paramaterless struct constructors

-It used to erroneous to define a parameter-less constructor for a `struct` type.
+It used to be erroneous to define a parameter-less constructor for a `struct` type.
 It is no longer erroneous.

 C# 6:
 ```c#